Why Spey Casting

 Casting Areas: No overhead back casting necessary.
 Longer distances are achieved with the Forward Spey Cast by creating a down wind "D Loop" over either shoulder.

-Changing Directions: 90 Degrees of change is accomplished in 1/3 the time or less then traditional single handed overhead casting.
+Changing Directions: 90 Degrees of change is accomplished in 1/3 the time or less than traditional single handed overhead casting.

-Relaxing & Enjoyable: Longer Casts, Covering More Water with Properly Presented Flies allows you to dissolve into a calm state of mind and enjoy a peaceful encounter with the outdoors while spey fishing, as fly fishing is meant to be.
+Relaxing & Enjoyable: Longer Casts and Covering More Water with Properly Presented Flies allows you to dissolve into a calm state of mind and enjoy a peaceful encounter with the outdoors while spey fishing, as fly fishing is meant to be.

-To Swing & Track Flies Effectively, you must understand the spey fly, it's profile and the proper speed required for optimal presentations.
-Critical fly tracking techniques, as well as a properly tied fly to a leader are major elements required to achieve maximum effectiveness and success.
+To Swing & Track Flies Effectively, you must understand the spey fly, its profile and the proper speed required for optimal presentations.
+Critical fly tracking techniques, as well as a properly tied fly to a leader are major components required to achieve maximum effectiveness and success.